The rank gradient from a combinatorial viewpoint: Introduction

 For a group $\Gamma$ let $d(\Gamma)$ denote the minimal number of generators (or rank) of $\Gamma$.
 For a subgroup $H\leq \Gamma $ of finite index let

 and let the \emph{rank gradient} of $\Gamma $ with respect to the chain $ (\Gamma _{n})$ be defined as

 This notion has been introduced by Lackenby \cite{lack}.

 In a previous paper \cite{miknik} the first and third authors investigated the rank gradient using analytic tools, namely, the theory of cost.
-A central problem discussed there is whether the rank gradient depends on the chain, assuming that it approximates the group.
-This is still unkown.
-The aim of this paper is to present some results on rank gradient that can be proved by elementary methods.
+This tool is applicable only if the chain $(\Gamma_n)$ is normal or more generally satisfies the Farber condition (that is, if the action of the group on the boundary of the associated coset tree is essentially free).
+A central problem discussed there is whether the rank gradient depends on the choice of normal chain, assuming that it approximates the group.
+This is still unknown.

+The aim of this paper is to present some results on rank gradient that can be proved by elementary methods; that is, using just group theory and combinatorics.

-Our first result is stronger than what we can show using cost.
+Our first three results do not assume that the chain is normal.
+For non-normal chains they are new and stronger than what we can show using cost.

 \begin{theorem} Let $\Gamma $ be a finitely presented infinite amenable group and let $(\Gamma _{n})$ be an arbitrary chain in $\Gamma $.
 Then $ \mathrm{RG}(\Gamma ,(\Gamma _{n}))=0$. \end{theorem}